Unritrattoperunirci | Unitedaroundaportrait

 With the support of Boesso Art Gallery

-Moderne Art Fair will be hosting the digital and interactive installation UNRITRATTOPERUNIRCI by Italian artist Vincenzo Marsiglia.
+Moderne Art Fair hosts the digital and interactive installation UNRITRATTOPERUNIRCI by Italian artist Vincenzo Marsiglia.

 It all begins in March 2020.
 The whole world is facing a pandemic, a new and unknown virus that is turning our lives upside down.
 Everything suddenly stops.
 A void is created, a media bombardment, emotional chaos, a crisis linked to the deprivation of our usual social ties, a feeling of abandonment, forced reclusion and a drastic change in our daily lives.

 The project, titled #unritrattoperunirci, was developed by Italian artist Vincenzo Marsiglia and Swiss-Italian curators Julie Fazio and Laetitia Florescu-Sperti, with the aim of uniting people via social networks to maintain relationships that have become impossible or interrupted as a

 It developed over a period of several months, publishing a new portrait every day on social media and involving almost 500 people from the world of art and culture, public figures, the medical profession, our new heroes, and also amateurs and enthusiasts who believe in the innovative power of art.